Websoft9/docker-library/CONTRIBUTING.md

 #### When is PR produced?

-- Contributor commit to main branch
+- Contributor commit to dev branch

 #### How to deal with PR?